moubi/moubi/README.md

 # Hello
-I am a UI developer, who also like to improve processes.
+I work as a UI developer with focus on the process.

 ## More about me/my work
  - [Blog](https://webup.org/blog) - personal blog on programming